To Coat or Not To Coat?

 - Insect-protection coats

 - Sun-protection coats

-I mean with so much choice how can you possible feel like you have the right coat for the right dogs or for the right weather condition.
+I mean with so much choice how can you possibly feel like you have the right coat for the right dogs or for the right weather condition.

-Most dogs only require one coat and that’s just a winter coat being a combination of a rain coat and windbreaker.
-Unless you have a greyhound like I do, which he has three coats: a raincoat, a windbreaker with inside fleece lining (which is also just a thicker raincoat) and a fleece for inside for those cold chilly nights (we will get onto outdoor vs indoor coats soon).
+Most dogs only require one coat and that’s just a winter coat being a combination of a raincoat and windbreaker.
+Unless you have a greyhound like I do, which he has three coats: a raincoat, a windbreaker with inside fleece lining (which is also just a thicker raincoat), and fleece for inside for those cold chilly nights (we will get onto outdoor vs indoor coats soon).